meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### Canton Coin Implementation

 Canton Coin (CC) implements all APIs of the standard.
+FOP transfers of CC require receivers to have preapproved incoming transfers from any sender.
-FOP transfers of CC are completed as part of the single Daml transaction instructing them.
+The are completed as part of the single Daml transaction instructing them.
 Likewise, DVP allocations of CC are created within a single Daml transaction instructing them.
+No preapproval by the receiver is required, as that authorization is expected to be funneled through the apps' settlement worklows.

 CC is standards compliant except for the following two limitations:

-- *shorter submission delay*: the CC implementation only supports a 1 minute delay between preparing a transaction and submitting it to the network.
+- *short submission delay*: the CC implementation only supports a 1 minute delay between preparing a transaction and submitting it to the network.
   This is in contrast to the 24h delay targeted by the standard.
 - *no holding fees in portfolio view*: the amounts of CC holdings always show